-When it comes to Save the Dates, most couples have the best of intentions.
+When it comes to save the date cards, most couples have the best of intentions.
 We hear statements like this from customers all the time:

 “I meant to make Save the Dates as soon as we set our wedding date, but it fell off our radar.
 Now our wedding is just 6 months away.
 Is it too late to send them?”